 Our entire family went to meet Cathy.
 We received the Peachtree City Ladies’ Club seal of approval and Cathy was allowed to come home with us.
 All you need to know is that Cathy, like Midnight, was an instant member of the family.
 She was loving and gentle with everyone except for snakes and our mailman.

 Relationships with pets teach us many things.
-The most important: Don't hang on to the toxic ones too long.
-You need to make room for the healthy ones!
+The most important: Don’t hang on to the toxic ones too long.
+Always make room for the healthy ones!